auxio/Zentora/README.md

 1.0.6
 * added colored icon for the protected directories module.
-* added meta to headers
+* added meta to headers (special thanks to TGates)

 ##WARRANTY